Congratulations to the students have sent in their tuition deposits and made their plans for the fall!

 Students and parents should sit down and have a conversation about money and college.
 A college can be a great fit, but unfortunately, financially it won’t work for the family.
 Determine how much the family can afford to help the student attend college.
 Financial aid is not the same at all colleges and some colleges will be more generous than others.
 By understanding how much your family can afford, you can start determining if a college is a good fit.
 Fill out the net price calculator at the colleges you are considering to learn how much financial aid you may receive.
 By knowing how much your family can afford and the possible financial aid the college may award, you can determine if the college is a good fit for you.

 Easy scholarships that do not require an essay can seem attractive!
 They don’t take much time to apply and you could win a lot of scholarship money.
 However, scholarships that are easy to apply to will have a lot of applicants and the likelihood of winning will be small.
 It is okay to apply to easy scholarships, but also pay attention to the scholarships that require a little work.
 Scholarships that require an essay will probably have a lot less competition.
-And, scholarships that have very specific essay questions will probably have even less competition.
+And, scholarships that have a very specific essay question will probably have even less competition.
 You cannot apply to every scholarship out there, so choose the scholarships wisely.

 Have a great May If you ever have any questions or think there is an article that could be helpful, send me a message.
 My goal is to help students and their parents as much as I can as they move through the college admissions and financial aid process.